Co-operative Education combines full-time study and full-time, study-related employment. It is presently an option within

 Applying classroom learning in the "real" world

-merely observing others at work.
-While Co-op coordinators develop most of the placement opportunities, student-generated jobs are encouraged and must be approved as suitable learning experiences by the Co-op
+Co-op students must be engaged in productive, study-related work rather than merely observing others at work.
+The Co-op staff develop most of the placement opportunities; student-generated jobs are encouraged, and must be approved as suitable learning experiences by the Co-op

 All registered Co-op students have access to an online Co-op job postings